Large Astroturf (V2)

 Upstairs floorplan view showing two compact bedrooms connected by a central hallway and bathroom with blue tile flooring and a shower.

-Large Astroturf Second Floor
+Large Astroturf Upstairs

 Despite its humble appearance, the home carries a comfortable lived-in atmosphere that makes it easy to imagine generations of Sims slowly upgrading furniture one paycheck at a time while stubbornly refusing to ever move out.